Market Share of New Cars

 This report includes new passenger cars registered each month.

-See the light vehicle market share report.
+See the light vehicle market share report for the entire market.

 Market share by fuel type